satzlich/swift-rohan/Documentation/CATEGORY.md

 ## Particular Rules

+### Can only contain

+- `itemList` can only contain `paragraph`.

-### Must be inserted into
+### Must be contained in

 - `parList` and `heading` must be contained in `root`.
 - `itemList` must be contained in `paragraph` whose parent is not `itemList`.
 - Block `equation` and `multiline` must be contained in `paragraph`.

-### Can only be inserted into
+### Must be inserted into

-- `itemList` can only contain `paragraph`.

-## Can create

-- Inserting content that can be inserted into paragraph can create `paragraph` node.
+For implementation purpose, we define **must be inserted into** relation instead of **must be contained in** relation.

 # Design

-- obtains node type and node type of its parent
+- obtains node type and node type of its parent;
-- obtains content properties from a node
+- obtains content properties from a node;
-- obtains container properties from the effective node for given location
+- obtains container properties from the effective container node for given location;

 ```swift